farre/midas/docs/USAGE.md

 ## Hexadecimal format of watch variables

 If you want the watch variables to be formatted as hexadecimal, append `,x` to the expression.
 This will format the value and any of it's possible children as hexadecimal.
+Displaying hexadecimal floats will look strange for now.
+It's because Midas is using built in NodeJS functionality for this.

 ![Example of hex formatted tuple](./watch_variable_hex_format.png)